SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   For the moment, only reflective boundary conditions are implemented in the resolution of the envelope equation.

+.. py:data:: polarization_phi

+  :default: 0.

+  The angle of the polarization ellipse major axis relative to the X-Y plane, in radians.
+Needed only for ionization.

+.. py:data:: ellipticity

+  :default: 0.

+  The polarization ellipticity: 0 for linear and :math:`\pm 1` for circular.
+Needed only for ionization.

 .. rubric:: 2.
 Defining a 1D laser envelope

 ..